-[3] Lectures: Live lecture sessions will be given every Tuesday and Thursday from 3:30 pm to 5:00 pm (Vancouver Time) at CIRS 1250 (Centre for Interactive Research on Sustainability; see the campus map here).
-You can attend the lecture either in-person or online for live-streaming.
+IF we can continue our hybrid-format sessions moving forward, you can either attend the lecture in-person at LIFE 2201 (UBC Life Building; click this link for the map) or online for live-streaming through the Canvas (Panopto link in Modules tab).
 More information for online participation through the live-streaming will be provided in Canvas.
 Whether in person or online, attending real-time lectures will be helpful for you to stay on track, without putting things off until the last minute (e.g., watching all the lectures right before the exam).
-It is also a great opportunity to interact with the instructor and other students, so it is highly recommended that you attend all the live lectures if possible.
+It is also a great opportunity to interact with all of us, so it is highly recommended that you attend all the live lectures if possible.
 That said, attendance will be optional and not be a part of your grade.
-If you can't attend the live lectures online nor in person, you will be able to download the recorded lectures from the Modules tab in Canvas for later viewing.
+Even if you can't attend in person nor online because of caregiving, illness, or required isolation, there is no penalty for missing live lectures.
+You will be able to download recorded lectures from the Modules tab in Canvas for later viewing to catch up.

 Please note that some of the material covered in lectures is not in the textbook, and some of the material in the textbook will not be covered in lectures.
-For the exams, you are responsible for ALL material covered in lectures and ALL material assigned from the textbook, including figures, definitions, boxes, activities, and summaries.
-In the textbook, we will cover Chapters 1 to 7 and Chapter 9 for this course (see Course Schedule on pages 9-11 for more information).
+For exams, you are responsible for studying ALL material covered in lectures and ALL material assigned from the textbook.
+For this course, we will only cover Chapters 1 to 7 and Chapter 9 in the textbook (see Course Schedule on pages 9-10 for more information).

-[4] LaunchPad LearningCurve Quizzes (7%): After reading the textbook, complete LearningCurve questions assigned for each week on LaunchPad (All the links are available in Canvas).
+[4] LaunchPad LearningCurve Quizzes (7%): After reading the textbook, complete LearningCurve questions assigned for each week on LaunchPad (All links are available in Canvas).
 There is a target score for completion, so you may repeat taking the quizzes until you reach the target score each time.
 Weekly LearningCurve quizzes need to be completed (i.e., achieve the target score) by every Sunday night of the week, 10 pm (Vancouver Time).
 If you complete the quizzes later than the due date, you will only earn 50% of the assigned points for each.
-To learn how to use LearningCurve Quiz (and what it is), check this Tutorial for Learning Curve.
+To learn how to use LearningCurve Quiz (and what it is), check this link: Tutorial for Learning Curve.
 You will get a full mark (1 point) for each LearningCurve Quiz for completion before the deadline.

-[5] LaunchPad Activity Assignments (7%): Other LaunchPad activities, including Concept Practice, PsychSim6, and Data Visualization Activities are assigned to each week's module as a requirement.
-All links will be available in Canvas.
-These activities will provide you with short (but very powerful) online tutorials or video clips that help you better understand many concepts and terms of psychology.
-Just as LaunchPad LearningCurve Quizzes, all the assigned LaunchPad Activity Assignments need to be completed by every Sunday night of the week, 10 pm (Vancouver Time).
-If you complete the weekly LaunchPad Activities after the due date, you will only earn 50% of the assigned points for each.
+[5] LaunchPad Activity Assignments (7%): Other LaunchPad activities, including Concept Practice, completed by every Sunday night of the week, 10 pm (Vancouver Time).
+If you complete weekly LaunchPad Activities after the due date, you will only earn 50% of the assigned points for each.
 We strongly encourage you to complete "Quick Start Guide: LaunchPad" in Introduction Module (Canvas) during the first week of the course, to get yourself familiarized with the LaunchPad activities.
 You will get a full mark (1 point) for each LearningCurve Activity for completion before the deadline.